Cary Cares is organised by Churches Together in Castle Cary and Ansford and endorsed by the Town Council.

 Your Health Coach or Health Visitor: Millbrook Surgery 01963 350210

 The Primary School Head, Sarah Martin 01963 350520

 Town Council Chair, Judi Morison 01963 350160

 The Methodist Minister, Revd Craig Manley 01963 351598

 The C of E Pastoral Co-ordinator, Sue Kellagher 01963 351992

-If you want to know more about how the food box scheme works, please ask me or phone Cary Cares.
+If you want to know more about how this scheme works, please phone Cary Cares.
 But, please don’t go hungry.
-Food is available.
+Food is available